King-Darius/FreeCrafter/README.md

 # FreeCrafter <img src="docs/media/freecrafter-logo.svg" alt="FreeCrafter logo" height="48" align="top" />

-> **Status snapshot:** FreeCrafter is still in a **pre-alpha** state.
-The Qt 6 shell boots, but major UI layout, viewport, and styling bugs remain before the editor is usable for day-to-day work.
+> **Status snapshot:** FreeCrafter remains an unstable **pre-release** build.
+The Qt 6 shell runs with the bundled runtime, but automated builds and tests are currently blocked on staging that toolchain, and significant viewport, layout, and persistence bugs still prevent day-to-day use.

 FreeCrafter is a cross-platform, tool-driven 3D modeling sandbox that blends CAD-style precision with a lightweight, top-down workspace.
 The editor pairs a modern Qt 6 desktop experience with a hardware-accelerated OpenGL viewport, rich inference, and a growing catalog of advanced modeling tools.